Other payment data

 Payment data

-Security assistance can be claimed for additional security measures that enable MPs to carry out their parliamentary work.
+Until 2022-23 security assistance funding could be claimed for additional security measures that enable MPs to carry out their parliamentary work.

-MPs may also claim for enhanced measures that go above and beyond these, upon police recommendation.
+MPs could also claim for enhanced measures that go above and beyond these, upon police recommendation.

 Total security assistance costs by year